 format FS=FAT32 quick or format FS=NTFS quick

-assign letter N: where N: can be other drive letter not occupied currently
+assign letter N: where N: can be another drive letter not occupied currently

 Follow the steps to remove Windows was unable to complete the format error message by using this method:

-- At First, press Windows Key + R together and type “regedit” and press Enter key.
+1. First, press Windows Key + R together, type “regedit,” and press Enter key.type regedit

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\StorageDevicePolicies - Afterwards, find registry key WriteProtect in StorageDevicePolicies.
+3. Afterwards, find the registry key WriteProtect in StorageDevicePolicies.modify write protection value data

-- Then double-click on WriteProtect key and change its value from 1 to 0 to disable the Write Protection feature.
-Click OK.
+4. Then, double-click the WriteProtect key and change its value from 1 to 0 to disable the Write Protection feature.
+Click OK.set value data

-- Now check the external storage device that you need to format and check if you have fixed the Windows was unable to complete the format error message.
+6. Now check the external storage device you need to format and if you have fixed the Windows unable to complete the format error message.

 Format Drive Using Command Prompt

-By using the command prompt, you can fix Windows was unable to complete the format error message in your PC.
+Using the command prompt, you can fix Windows unable to complete the format error message in your PC.

-- At First, press Windows Key + X on your keyboard at the same time and choose Command Prompt (Admin).
+1. First, simultaneously press Windows Key + X on your keyboard and choose Command Prompt (Admin).cmd run as administrator

-- Next, type the commands given below and hit Enter key after each one:
+2. Next, type the commands given below and hit the Enter key after each one:

 diskpart